ebi-gene-expression-group/atlas-web-single-cell/README.md

 >
 > On one terminal session run the following command (don’t worry if the request returns a 500 error):
 >
-> `bash docker exec -i scxa-solrcloud-1 curl 'http://localhost:8983/solr/bioentities-v1/suggest?suggest.build=true&suggest.dictionary=propertySuggesterNoHighlight'`
+> `docker exec -i scxa-solrcloud-1 curl 'http://localhost:8983/solr/bioentities-v1/suggest?suggest.build=true&suggest.dictionary=propertySuggesterNoHighlight'`
 >
 > On another terminal, monitor the size of the suggester directory size:
 >